"What

 Charles attended Coral Ridge Presbyterian Church, and often invited

-members of its young adult group to weekend dinners.
-I didnt know any of them, so I
+members of its young adult group over for weekend dinners.
+I didnt know any of them,

-usually went for walks while they visited.
-But one April night I had to finish my income
+so I usually went for walks while they visited.
+But one April night I had to finish my

-tax, so I stayed and met his guests - including my present wife, Yvonne!
+income tax.
+So I stayed, and met his guests, including my present wife, Yvonne!

 As we dated, we discovered shed grown up in the same